cepharum/simple-terms/README.md

+# We've moved!

+This project is now maintained in [another repository](https://gitlab.com/cepharum-foss/simple-terms).

 # Simple Terms

 This package provides a simple terms processor suitable for reading hierarchical data structures and deriving new information from that.
 It is designed to support customized processing of data without exposing a full Javascript engine or and intentionally excludes support for code to adjust any provided data.